shwetado/expression-evaluator/README.md

 ##### expression-evauator :
 * You need to give your expression in form of:
         `operand operator operand` each separated by spaces!
+* It atleast needs one operator and two operands!
 * Evaluates the given expression.
 * For example: `2 + 3`